jackmaden/philosophybreak/src/pages/articles/existence-precedes-essence-what-sartre-really-meant/index.md

 What do you make of Sartre’s slogan?
 Do you think the insights of existentialism are true, or that they’re more a coping mechanism for life?
 Do you agree that existence precedes essence?
 Or do you think we are born into identities, roles, obligations — even fates — from which we cannot so easily release ourselves?

-If you’re interested in learning more about existentialist philosophy, consider checking out our brief [introduction to existentialism as both a movement and philosophy](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/).
-You might also like our reading list of [existentialism’s best books](/reading-lists/existentialism/).
+If you’re interested in learning more about existentialist philosophy, consider checking out my brief [introduction to existentialism as both a movement and philosophy](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/).
+You might also like my reading list of [existentialism’s best books](/reading-lists/existentialism/).

-Finally, if you’re interested in comparing existentialism — including its insights on authenticity, freedom, meaning, and the good life — to 6 other philosophical approaches to life, then consider exploring our new guide, [How to Live a Good Life (According to 7 of the World’s Wisest Philosophies)](/how-to-live-a-good-life/), which weighs up the wisdom of 7 rival philosophies for life.
+Finally, if you’re interested in comparing existentialism — including its insights on authenticity, freedom, meaning, and the good life — to 6 other philosophical approaches to life, then consider exploring my new guide, [How to Live a Good Life (According to 7 of the World’s Wisest Philosophies)](/how-to-live-a-good-life/), which weighs up the wisdom of 7 rival philosophies for life.

 <!--how to live a good life-->
 <div class="course-promo darkradial-background subscribe text-center">